-We look forward to working with you as we raise our boarders together and watch them grow over the years to come.
+We look forward playing a role in your child's educational success and personal development.
 All college staff are committed to providing a safe and caring environment to support your child in their personal development and education.

-We aim to provide a high-quality boarding service which is valued by you and your children.
+We aim to provide a high quality boarding service which is valued by you and your child.
 Your suggestions on how we can improve our service are always welcome.